 Holmes started his career at KSNF where he spent a few months working as a producer, assignment reporter, and weekend anchor before moving back to his home state of Arkansas to join CBS affiliate KTHV as a general assignment reporter.
 Within a year, he ascended to weekend anchor.

-Holmes previously worked as a news anchor at NBC11 in the San Francisco Bay Area.
-While at NBC, he traveled to Athens, Greece to cover the 2004 Olympics, the first Summer Games held after the September 11th attacks.
-He also covered numerous other stories that garnered national attention, including the historic recall election of the California Governor in 2003 and the double murder trial of Scott Peterson.
+In 2003 Holmes moved on to KNTV, the NBC O&O station in the San Francisco Bay Area, to become the evening news anchor.
+While at KNTV, he traveled to Athens, Greece to cover the 2004 Olympics, the first Summer Games held after the September 11th attacks.
+Holmes covered an abundance of fast-breaking national news stories, including the historic recall election of California Governor Gray Davis that resulted in the election of Governor Arnold Schwarzenegger, as well as the widely covered double murder trial of Scott Peterson.

 In October 2012, Holmes signed a multi-platform deal to host a new late-night hybrid talk show, “DON’T SLEEP!,” which laid an inspiring foundation for thought-provoking programs for African-American interests and earned him an NAACP Image Award Nomination shortly after its premiere.
 Holmes delivered smart, biting social commentary on significant issues and hosted a distinguished panel of thought leaders and correspondents from various disciplines.

 Holmes forged forward to continue his journalistic aspirations covering the George Zimmerman trial on CNN’s Headline News (HLN) before serving as a contributing anchor to MSNBC from 2013-2014.

 At the end of 2014, ABC became Holmes’ new, permanent network.